Format & Language

 Inclusion of Previously Published Material

 The thesis or dissertation may not have been published previously in its entirety.
-With the written approval of the committee chair, a student may include previously published material in the manuscript.
+With the written approval of the committee chair, a student may include previously published material n the thesis or dissertation.
 Such material, however, must be the product of the thesis or dissertation research conducted by the student while enrolled in the graduate program, and may not have been used to obtain another degree.
-Publication references for the material must be included in the manuscript.
-Typically, it is not the actual publication but the material from the publication that is incorporated into the manuscript.
+Publication references for the material must be included in the thesis or dissertation.
+Typically, it is not the actual publication but the material from the publication that is incorporated into the thesis or dissertation.
 If the actual publication is to be included the following conditions must be met:

-- The publication must be logically integrated into the manuscript in a coherent manner.
-Binding reprints of the publication to the manuscript is unacceptable.
+- The publication must be logically integrated into the thesis or dissertation in a coherent manner.
+Binding reprints of the publication to the thesis or dissertation is unacceptable.

-- The manuscript must contain an introduction or preface that clearly integrates the publication into the general theme of the manuscript.
+- The thesis or dissertation must contain an introduction or preface that clearly integrates the publication into the general theme of the thesis or dissertation.

-- The abstract for the manuscript must be “comprehensive” in the sense that it covers the manuscript as well as any publication to be included.
+- The abstract for the thesis or dissertation must be “comprehensive” in the sense that it covers the thesis or dissertation as well as any publication to be included.

 In general, the student should be the sole or primary author of any published material to be included.
 Co-authored material may be included only if the student has made a primary contribution, in terms of both research and writing, and that the nature of the contribution is clearly defined and indicated in the introduction or preface of the thesis or dissertation.
 Written permission shall be obtained from all copyright owners of the co-authored material and attached to the publication agreement of the thesis or dissertation as applicable.